Their future will be determined by how these two questions are answered.

 With the density that Vancouver currently has, these public spaces are inadequate.
 False Creek is a key example of a public space that occupies the center of a large population, but is working with with minimal appeal and little to do.
 To us, as frequent visitors, we find Vancouver to be underperforming compared to other cities around the world.
 This begs the questions: Has Vancouver fundamentally lost its soul through senseless and ever-expanding development?
 And if so, how can Vancouver regain a sense of place, people, and community?

-Question 2: Can Vancouver Create the Great Waterfront a Great City Deserves?
+Question 2: Can Vancouver Create the Great Waterfront that a Great City Deserves?

 (And can False Creek be that waterfront?)